nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <img src="Add_comments.png" alt="Add comment: Move to Phase 2" width="600"/>

-The paper now still have status "Reviewed".
+The paper will now have status "Submitted", and the editors should take care of it by inviting reviewers (manually).
+The old reviews and reviewers can be found by looking at the "Versions" tab of the article's page.

 ### Editors: take care of the review process for Phase 2